I’m sharing a healthier version of one of my favorite desserts! This is a honey-sweetened recipe for gajar halwa.

-This carrot fudge is made with five simple ingredients: grated carrots, ghee (or coconut oil if you are vegan), coconut milk, cardamom and honey.
+This carrot fudge is made with five simple ingredients: grated carrots, ghee (or coconut oil if you are vegan), coconut milk, cardamom, and honey.
 You can also garnish this dessert with chopped nuts or raisins.
-I decided to go with pistachios, but feel free to use almonds or cashews instead.
+I love the look of green pistachios with orange halwa, but cashews or almonds work too.

-If it’s cold outside, you can make a warm carrot pudding instead of the fudge.
+If it’s cold outside, I prefer to eat warm halwa, carrot pudding, instead of the fudge.
 Here’s what that looks like:

 When all the milk has evaporated, you’ll notice that the mixture looks pretty oily.
 Don’t worry — it’ll congeal.
 Not sure if that makes you feel any better but it’ll be delicious.
 If you’re making pudding you can remove some of this oil but if you’re making fudge, you’ll need it to hold your bars together.

 Oh and if you love this dessert (which you will) then be sure to check out my Paleo Indian eCookbook: South Asian Persuasion!
-It has 100+ Paleo Indian Recipes (gulab jamun, anyone?)
+It has 100+ Paleo Indian Recipes.

-- 1 tablespoon pistachios for garnish (or use ¼ cup pistachios if making pudding)
+- 1 tablespoon pistachios for garnish or use ¼ cup pistachios if making halwa

-- Melt ghee in a saute pan over low-medium heat.
-Add pistachios and stir until all of the nuts are coated with ghee.
+- Melt ghee in a pan over low-medium heat, then add pistachios and stir until all of the nuts are coated with ghee.

-- If you are making carrot fudge, remove the pistachios from the pan and set aside.
-If you are making carrot pudding remove only a few of the pistachios to save for garnish.
+- If you are making mithai (carrot fudge), remove the pistachios from the pan and set aside.
+If you are making halwa (carrot pudding) remove only a few of the pistachios to save for garnish.

-- Add grated carrots and saute in ghee for about ten minutes, and then add coconut milk.
+- Add grated carrots and sauté in ghee for about 10 minutes, then add coconut milk.

 - Bring the mixture to a boil, then reduce heat to low.
 Stir often to avoid burning.

 - After about 20 minutes, add cardamom powder.
 Mix well and then stir in the honey.
 Continue stirring until all of the milk has evaporated.

-- Eat as a pudding or if you are making carrot fudge, just spread the pudding mixture onto a greased plate, garnish and let it cool in the fridge.
-After a couple hours, cut into desired shape.
+- Eat as a pudding or if you are making carrot fudge, spread the pudding mixture onto a greased plate, garnish and let it cool in the fridge.
+After a couple of hours, cut into squares.